CircuitVerse/Interactive-Book/docs/gates.md

 ## OR gate

-The OR gate's operation is similar to that of addition.
-It has two inputs and one output.
+The OR gate has two inputs and one output.
 If at least one of the inputs is 1, then the output will be high (1).
-If neither of the inputs is 1, the output will be low (0).
+If neither of the inputs is 1, then the output will be low (0).
 The Truth table of OR gate which consists of two inputs is given below

 | Input 1       | Input 2      | Output |